Zia-/Ally-gis-code-challenge-Solution/README.md

     $python python_sripts/club_nearby_act_pts.py
     ```

-* Finally, execute [select_pt_compare_with_osm.py](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/python_scripts/select_pt_compare_with_osm.py) python script to derive [OSM Bus Stops](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/data/osm_bus_stations.csv), and generate final activity points data ([act_pt_checked_against_osm.csv](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/data/act_pt_checked_against_osm.csv)) with OSM flag (which will let us know if the activity pt is close to a Bus Stop derived from OSM or not).
+* Finally, execute [select_pt_compare_with_osm.py](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/python_scripts/select_pt_compare_with_osm.py) python script to derive [OSM Bus Stop locations](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/data/osm_bus_stations.csv), and generate final activity points data ([act_pt_checked_against_osm.csv](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/data/act_pt_checked_against_osm.csv)) with OSM flag (which will let us know if the activity pt is close to a Bus Stop derived from OSM or not).
 This is the filtering of *Compare final filtered data with OSM derived Bus Stop locations* filter above :point_up_2:. ***NOTE:*** **BE CAREFUL!** *, this process is gonna take an appreciable amount of time depending upon the size of .osm file being used.
 So be ready!
 In case you want another fast approach, follow the instructions of "OSM Bus Stops location extraction using Osm2pgsql program" section below :point_down:, which I have used personally to finish this task sooner*.

     ```c
     $python python_sripts/select_pt_compare_with_osm.py